-(n) Nonoperating Revenues and Expenses
+(o) Nonoperating Revenues and Expenses

 All revenues and expenses not meeting the above definition of operating revenues and expenses are reported as nonoperating revenues and expenses or capital contributions.
-Such items include Passenger Facility Charges (PFCs), Car Rental Customer Facility Fees (CFCs), interest expense, and investment income.
+Such items include Passenger Facility Charges (PFCs), Car Rental Customer Facility Charges (CFCs), interest expense, and investment income.

-(o) Governmental Grants
+(p) Governmental Grants